MiG-29: Soviet Fighter: Gameplay

 The player plays the role of a Soviet MiG-29 fighter pilot.
 The object of the game is to defeat the World Terrorist Army.
 It is similar in style to After Burner.
-MiG-29 cartridges have a small switch in the back to make the game compatible with U.S. and European systems.
+MiG-29 cartridges have a small switch in the back to enable or disable hardware to bypass the console's 10NES lockout chip.

 Development

 The original version of the game was written for the ZX Spectrum by Richard Chaney while he was a pupil at Wolfreton School, Hull, UK.
 Updated graphics and sound were later added by Codemasters.
 The ten names on the high score table are pupils in Richard's form at the school, giving away the game's home-grown origins.